norlab/LIS-546-SPR2021/content/tidy-data.md

 </table>
 <br>

 It should be obvious that we are not abiding by tidy data principles in *at least* one respect.
-The variable (column), `Value`, does not contain a single unit of measurement.
-Instead it contains two different measurements, "USD" and "count of People".
+The variable (column), `Number`, does not contain a single unit of measurement.
+Instead it contains two different measurements, "USD" and "count of people".
 Additionally, the variable (column), `Measure`, contains multiple values, "GDP" and "Population."
 To tidy this kind of dataset we will use a **wide pivot**.
 We will restructure the data so that each column corresponds with one variable, and each variable contains a value of a single unit of measurement.

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}